michelp/pgsodium/README.md

 `crypto_box_open()` descrypts a ciphertext encrypted using `crypto_box()`.
-It takes the ciphertext, nonce, the sender's public key and the recipeient's secret key as parameters, and returns the original message.
+It takes the ciphertext, nonce, the sender's public key and the recipient's secret key as parameters, and returns the original message.
 Note that the recipient should ensure that the public key belongs to the sender.